In order to be successful in your program, you should attend your residencies or labs within the University's recommended time frame.

-International Students: Be sure to register for your selected U.S. residency 3-4 months before the residency start date in order to allow sufficient time to complete the required processes and approvals for you to be able to travel and attend.
+International Students: Be sure to register for your selected U.S. residency 3-4 months before the event start date in order to allow sufficient time to complete the required processes and approvals for you to be able to travel and attend.

-Walden residencies enable you to:
+Walden academic experiences enable you to:

 PhD students in select programs have the option to attend an approved professional conference (RESI 8900 based on program availability) in order to satisfy their fourth residency requirement.